-Please report to the Management Office any irrigation breaks, broken sprinkler heads, suspected leaks in the system, or any areas where you notice the irrigation system may not be watering on a regular schedule.
+Report any irrigation breaks, broken sprinkler heads, suspected leaks, or any areas that the irrigation system is missing regularly, to the Management Office.

 Report all water leaks, water stains and dripping faucets to property management.
 Even the smallest leak can lead to huge water waste or a potential emergency.